 Java Coding with MineCraft

 Mod Minecraft on your very own server.
-This camp is for beginner to advanced learners age 8-12.
+This camp is for beginner to advanced learners in grades 3rd-6th.
 There are no prerequisites other than a desire to learn and have fun.
 Our curriculum is flexible to the students’ skill level.
 At Start Code, we give students real world skills with coding tools and languages they can build on after camp.

 The summer camp mornings are spent learning about Java and the development tools while building project-based lessons and fun game modes.
 Afternoons are flexible and leave time for students to choose what they would like to work on and continue at their own pace.
 Of course there are also breaks to play modded games.

 At Start Code, our small instructor to student ratio provides customized learning.
-Unlike other camps, our instructors have degrees in Computer Science, Design, and STEAM-focused fields.
+Unlike other camps, our instructors have or are pursuing degrees in Computer Science, Design, and STEAM-focused fields.

 Here are some things to know about the camp

 Camps instruction runs from 9:00-3:30 every day with drop off beginning at 8:30am.
 Pick up is between 3:30-5:00pm which will be after-care time (no additional fee) including options for multiplayer gaming.